Mining to Saudi Arabia

 energy prices for investment projects.
 It has a continuously expanding

-domestic market (annual population growth of 2.5 per cent), which is adding
+domestic market (annual population growth of 2.5%), which is adding

 to a young and consuming population with strong buying power.
 With